Investing Fundamentals

 What are Dividends and Should You Become a Dividend Aristocrat

 What exactly are dividends, and how do they work?
-When you invest in a company, you get paid a portion of a company’s profits as a way to compensate you for your investment.
+When you invest in a company, you get paid a portion of the company’s profits as a way to compensate you for your investment.
 They call these payments dividends, and they are a form of passive income.

 What Are Dividends?